-Laptop computers, smartphones and tablets consume 80 percent less than their power-cord-tethered uncle, the desktop PC.
-These mobile devices not only require a fraction of the energy a PC requires to operate, but they also charge quickly and can operate on an average 24 hours without requiring to power up again.
+Laptop computers, smartphones and tablets consume 80 percent less than their power-cord-tethered uncle.
+Aka the desktop PC.
+So these mobile devices use less of the energy a PC requires to run.
+As well they also charge quickly and can run on an average 24 hours.
+Operate all without requiring to power up again.

 Reduce Use of Resources Needed to Create New PCs

-A typical personal desktop computer requires almost two tons of raw material, which is similar to the quantity needed to produce a small car.
-Additionally, the PC uses approximately 240 kilograms of fossil fuels, which is significantly more than was is needed in the production of mobile tech.
+A typical personal desktop computer requires almost two tons of raw material, which is similar to the amount needed to produce a small car.
+Additionally, the PC uses about 240 kilograms of fossil fuels, which is much more than was needed producing mobile tech.

 Reduce Printing Costs

-When employees bring their own devices to work, they tend to take better care of them than they would company property that does not belong to them.
-With frequent updates available for smartphones, laptops and tablets, if properly maintained, the lifespan of such devices can rival that of the PC.
-In implementing a BYOD policy, the work philosophy becomes one of “reuse,” so employees are encouraged to work with what they have.
+When employees bring their own devices to work, they tend to take better care of them.
+Better than they would company property.
+Aka something that does not belong to them.
+All with frequent updates available for smartphones, laptops and tablets.
+Therefore if properly maintained, the lifespan of such devices can rival that of the PC.
+In implementing a BYOD policy, the work philosophy becomes one of “reuse,” so employees encouraged to work with what they have.
 In some cases, when one employee upgrades to a newer tech device, he or she will offer to sell the older device to a co-worker, making the most of available tech before it becomes outdated.

-Though some concerns about BYOD policies remain, the benefits of allowing employees to bring and work from their own devices in the workplace continue to add up.
-And when a work stratagem saves employers money, boosts employee satisfaction and benefits the environment, it becomes less of a policy and more of a way of life.
+In conclusion, though m some concerns about BYOD policies remain.
+For example, the benefits of allowing employees to bring and work from their own devices in the workplace.
+That’ll continue to add.
+And when a work stratagem saves employers money.
+It then boosts employee satisfaction and benefits the environment.
+Thereby it becomes less of a policy and more of a way of life.